 Many Canadians are very uncomfortable receiving a collection call from a bill collector.
-In some instances, it can be a major headache for an Ontario resident to get a collection call at the workplace.
-There are three basic strategies for handling collection calls:
+In some instances it can be a major headache for an Ontario resident to get a collection call at the workplace.
+There are three basic strategies for avoiding collection calls:

-If you are getting phone calls or you anticipate receiving collection calls try and be polite and curteous.
-If you have a landline you should consider getting an unlisted number until you have resolved your issues—and advising friends and family not to give out this unlisted number to anyone.
+You might want to get a new phone number if you are getting phone calls or you anticipate receiving collection calls.
+If you have a landline you should consider getting an unlisted number—and advising friends and family not to give out this unlisted number to anyone.
 Furthermore, you should avoid having your name mentioned on your voicemail greeting.

-There are a substantial number of options you might employ to protect yourself:
+There are a substantial number of tactics you might employ to screen your calls:

 - Letting all incoming calls go to voicemail